BioArc: Discovering Optimal Neural Architectures for Biological Foundation Models: Appendix

 Peaks in $A_{\text{Hyena}}(t)$ indicate regions where the model aggregates significant global context, highlighting semantically rich sequence segments.

-\paragraph{Transformer: Attention Accumulation.} To understand syntactic relationships, we analyze the self-attention matrix $\alpha$.
+\paragraph{Transformer: Attention Accumulation} To understand syntactic relationships, we analyze the self-attention matrix $\alpha$.
 Rather than examining pairwise weights in isolation, we calculate the \textbf{Total Attention Received} for each token $j$ by summing the attention weights from all query positions $i$:

-Tokens with high $S_{\text{Attn}}(j)$ act as "Attention Magnets."
-These represent structural pivots or landmarks that other elements reference to verify spatial constraints.
+Tokens with high $S_{\text{Attn}}(j)$ act as "Attention Magnets," representing structural pivots. \textbf{For visualization, $S_{\text{Attn}}$ is min-max normalized to the range $[0, 1]$ to highlight relative structural importance independent of absolute magnitude.}

-\paragraph{CNN: Maximal Filter Activation.} For convolutional layers, we treat each kernel $k$ as a motif detector.
-We identify the specific input sequence window $x_{[t:t+w]}$ that triggers the maximum activation value for a given filter:
+\paragraph{CNN: Importance Ranking and Maximal Activation} Given the large number of convolutional kernels, we first prioritize them based on their contribution to the model's decision.
+We compute the \textbf{gradient-weighted importance} for each kernel $k$ (following the Grad-CAM protocol) and select the top-$K$ filters with the highest total contribution.
+For these top-ranked filters, we identify the specific input sequence window $x_{[\hat{t}:\hat{t}+w]}$ that triggers the maximum activation:

-By visualizing the input subsequence at position $\hat{t}$, we can reconstruct the specific DNA vocabulary (motifs) learned by the network.
+By visualizing the subsequence at position $\hat{t}$, we reconstruct the specific DNA vocabulary (motifs) that the network deems most critical for prediction.